idptools/dodo/docs/algorithm.md

 Shipped, and where the effort has gone: the alpha-carbon approach itself, and backbone building (N, C, O) for rebuilt regions — on by default, held out against all-atom simulation at N 0.16 Å, C 0.22 Å, O 0.63 Å, with every bond length inside a region exact.
 The peptide-plane lookup is keyed on five consecutive alpha carbons, worth 5.1% on C and 3.8% on N over the four-carbon form.
-Its one irreducible limit is the seams: an exact peptide bond onto an untouched folded domain is geometrically unsatisfiable from a rebuilt alpha carbon, so that bond is drawn as close as possible, left long, and reported. `--no-backbone` returns alpha-carbon-only output.
+Folded-domain C/N/O atoms now constrain the boundary alpha carbons during generation, so the seam peptide bonds are exact without moving the folded domain. `--no-backbone` returns alpha-carbon-only output from the same seam-compatible trace.

 Still ahead, in priority order: